This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Yep, chickens can certainly also eat radish leaves.
 Although you may want to keep them away from your radish plants so they don't destroy them all.

-Some plants are toxic if the plant is eaten, like tomatoes and green potatoes or can just make them uncomfortable for a while, like mango leaves that contain the same chemicals as poison ivy (although, in some cases they can also cause a severe health problem).
+Some plants are toxic if the plant is eaten, like when chickens eat tomatoes and green potatoes or can just make them uncomfortable for a while.
+Or, like when chickens eat mango leaves that contain the same chemicals as poison ivy (although, in some cases they can also cause a severe health problem).
 Same goes for rhubarb which chickens can eat, but only the stalks because the rest of the plant contains oxalic acid which is poisonous.

 Can Chickens eat radish seeds?